Math 502 Preparations

 The College periodically holds ACCUPLACER Workshops to help you prepare for the assessment.
 View our calendar for upcoming dates.

 In addition, there are many resources publicly available that include sample questions and test-taking strategies, are available online.
-Practice worksheets are also available at your local campus.

 Online Math Accuplacer Preparation Options